Thumb Arthritis: Symptoms and Surgical Techniques

 A careful clinical examination of the thumb and x-rays will make the diagnosis of osteoarthritis of the trapeziometacarpal joint.
 There are many treatments for trapeziometacarpal joint arthritis.
 Rest and non-steroidal anti-inflammatory medications should be the first step.
 If this fails, the treating physician may wish to try a Medrol Dosepak and consider a custom designed splint for the hand and thumb.
-An occupational therapist with special splint training is best equipped to make a hand based splint that incorporates the thumb.
-Unfortunately, most patients have difficulty tolerating the splint since it reduces thumb function considerably by limiting mobility of the trapeziometacarpal joint.
+An occupational therapist with special splint training will make a hand base splint that incorporates the thumb.
+Unfortunately, most patients have difficulty tolerating the splint.
+It reduces thumb function considerably by limiting mobility of the trapeziometacarpal joint.
 Another option is an injection of corticosteroid into the trapeziometacarpal joint.
 The injection will usually resolve the pain in the early stages of arthritis; advanced stages may have no improvement.
-If there is no improvement in pain despite the previously described conservative efforts, the next step would be to consider surgical intervention.
+If there is no improvement in pain despite the conservative efforts, the next step would be to consider surgical intervention.

-A surgical technique has been developed that is designed to last a lifetime.
-In this surgery, the arthritis at the base of the thumb is removed (see figure 2).
+The development of this new surgical technique has a design is to last a lifetime.
+In this surgery, there is a removal of the arthritis at the base of the thumb. (see figure 2).
 An extra wrist flexor tendon, the flexor carpi radialis tendon, is released in the mid-forearm and placed through the bone at the base of the thumb (see figure 3).
 It is secured under tension to the base of the thumb by using a suture arising from an anchor.
-This tendon is then channeled underneath the base of the thumb and weaved back and forth to itself to fill the space created by the removal of the arthritic bone.
-Because the blood supply to the tendon has not been disrupted, this living joint replacement tissue becomes stronger with time.
+The surgeon then channels this tendon underneath the base of the thumb and weaves it back and forth to itself.
+This fills the space where the arthritis bone once was.
+Because the blood supply to the tendon remains the same, this living joint replacement tissue becomes stronger with time.
 This surgical procedure takes less than an hour to complete in an outpatient setting.
-Therapy is started after 10 days and the protective splint is worn for 6 weeks following surgery.
+Therapy will start after 10 days and the protective splint is worn for 6 weeks following surgery.
 Long-term follow up studies have shown 95% of patients experiencing excellent relief of pain while also restoring thumb function.